adam-p/yesterday-i-learned/java.md

 * Handling menu clicks is as stupid as you want it to be, but [here is a simpler one](http://stackoverflow.com/a/7480103/1558430)
 * For whatever reason, [it is impossible to set a negative value on a NumberPicker](http://stackoverflow.com/questions/20968561/android-numberpicker-negative-values).
 You can only subtract the value by a negative number after the fact.
 * Do know what these mean: activity/fragment lifecycles, device rotation, services, broadcasts, background tasks, asynchronous tasks, views, adapters, recyclerview, "view holder pattern"
+* Strings are put inside `project_root/app/src/main/res/values/strings.xml`, because nested folders are the best.
+* [The plus thing in the XML](http://developer.android.com/training/basics/firstapp/building-ui.html), like `android:id="@+id/edit_message"`, is required only for the line that defines it.
+* `android:hint` are placeholder texts.
+* [`layout_weight` is a relative number](http://stackoverflow.com/questions/3995825/what-does-androidlayout-weight-mean).
+A `layout_weight` of 1 means 100% of the width *IF* the control happens to be the only control inside a `LinearView` with the weight specified.
+If two controls have the weight specified (say 1, 1), then each control shares 50% of the width.
+* If `layout_weight` is given, [then](http://developer.android.com/training/basics/firstapp/building-ui.html) `layout_width` is useless (irrelevant), and should be set to 0dp or 0px.
+* The back button does ["back navigation"](http://developer.android.com/design/patterns/navigation.html) (whichever activity shown in reverse chronological order); the in-app backs do "up navigation".
+The term "up" refers to the hierarchical parent of the current activity, a hierarchy you declare in `AndroidManifest.xml`.
+*